Beacon Food Forest: Background

 In 2009, an early version of the project, then known as Jefferson Park Food Forest, was presented at OmCulture in Wallingford, Seattle by a design team of four students as a Permaculture Design Course (PDC) final project.
 The initiative was led by Jacqueline Cramer, a Seattle landscape designer and activist, and Glenn Herlihy, a member of the Jefferson Park Alliance, who was already involved in the community design and outreach process involved with the $8 million Pro-Parks Levy for the reconstruction of Jefferson Park.

 That course was primarily taught by Marisha Auerbach, Kelda Miller and Jenny Pell with several prominent guest speakers from the local permaculture and raw vegan community.
 Classes were held at the Raw Vegan Source/New Earth Permaculture Farm in Redmond, at Seattle Tilth at the Home of the Good Shepherd as well as other workshop locations in 2009.
 Shortly thereafter, the project gained support by the Jefferson Park Alliance and moved toward its planning and development phase.

 Heidi Cramer, and Daniel Lorenz Johnson, were also members of the original PDC class design team, A new group, named Friends of Beacon Food Forest, emerged in 2011 during the public outreach phase of the project.

 Government process

 In 2010, a $20,000 City of Seattle Department of Neighborhoods Small and Simple Neighborhood Matching Fund (NMF) grant was provided to hire a design team to come up with a design based on input from three public design workshops.

 In December 2011 the project received $100,000 from the Department of Neighborhoods to begin phase one of the food forest plan.

+Development and expansion

+In September 2012, the first trees were planted on the first 1.75 acres.
+Trees include apple, pear, plum, quince, medlar, hazelnut.

+The P-Patch was established in 2014 with 27 plots.

+On August 22, 2017, the Food Forest Collective attained nonprofit status.

+In 2019, the food forest expanded by 1.5 acres.

+In 2020, to support food banks during the COVID-19 pandemic, the food forest increased their vegetable production.
+The food forest is largely open harvest, which allows anyone to forage except for the designated food bank plot and the City of Seattle P-Patches.

+sust̓əlǰixʷali” Traditional Indian Medicine garden

+The “sust̓əlǰixʷali” Traditional Indian Medicine garden grows and cultivates Indigenous plants for medicinal use and food sovereignty.
+The garden's name originates from the Lushootseed language, which roughly translates to "a place where medicine is created."
+It has been developed by the Traditional Medicine Department of the Seattle Indian Health Board.